 Have you used your email address on a website that has then been hacked?
 When it got hacked what information was stolen?
 You can check if you have an account that has been compromised in a data breach here.

-You will most likely fall into one of two camps:
+If you have been Pwned you will fall into one of two camps:

-- The least likely to be pwned camp where you use a unique and complicated password for every account you have ever made.
+- You use a unique and complicated password for every account you have ever made therefore you have nothing to worry about.

-- The most likely to be pwned camp where you often use the same email address and password for multiple accounts and logins on the web.
+- You often use the same email address and password for many different accounts on the web.
+If this is you, now is the time to take action

 Now be honest.
 Which one are you?